cransom/surface-pro-3-nixos/README.md

 ## Suspend

-Suspend to ram works.
+Suspend to idle works.
 I've had some failures resuming from hibernation.
 Either it will finish with a blank screen or wifi driver will be in a state that requires a reboot.
+Suspend to ram (acpi S3) doesn't exist in this hardware.

 # Install